-The analysis begins by identifying for each directional link whether AM or PM has the higher V/C. For reference, two-way roads are considered to be two links.
+The analysis begins by identifying for each directional link whether the V/C is higher in the AM or PM.
+For reference, two-way roads are considered to be two links.
 Almost invariably, if one direction has its highest V/C in the AM, the reciprocal direction will have its highest V/C in the PM.

-The base year (2016) and future year (2040) V/C were estimated and depicted graphically on a region-wide basis.
+The base year (2016) and future year (2040) V/C were estimated and depicted graphically on a region wide basis.
 Together, the AM and PM periods indicated both commuting patterns and bottlenecks in a single graphic.
 Locations with regionally significant congestion problems were easily identified by inspection.
 Congestion at these locations was characterized as severe, moderate, or inconsequential by balancing the V/C value with the length of the congested segments.